-Apply all applicable patches to a system by clicking Systems > Systems in the top and left navigation bars.
+Apply all applicable patches to a system by clicking Main Menu > Systems > Systems.
 Click the name of an entitled system.
-Then in the System Details page click the Software > Patches subtab.
-When the relevant patch list appears, click Select All then Apply Patches on the bottom right-hand corner of the page.
+Then open the System Details > Software > Patches subtab.
+When the relevant patch list appears, click Select All then Apply Patches.
 Only patches not scheduled, scheduled but failed, or canceled patches are listed.
 Pending updates are excluded.